-Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to tap into home equity without the necessity of selling their home.
-The lending institution pays you money determined by the equity you've built-up in your home; you receive a one-time amount, a payment each month or a line of credit, or a one-time payment, you can get a loan amount determined by your equity.
-Paying back your loan is not necessary until when the borrower sells the home, moves (such as into a retirement community) or passes away.
-At the time you sell your home or is no longer used as your primary residence, you (or your estate) have to pay back the lending institution for the funds you received from your reverse mortgage in addition to interest and other fees.
+Reverse mortgages (also referred to as "home equity conversion loans") enable older homeowners to use their equity without the necessity of selling their home.
+Deciding how you would prefer to be paid: by a monthly amount, a line of credit, or a one-time payment, you can get a loan amount determined by your equity.
+Paying back your loan is not necessary until when the borrower sells the home, moves (such as to a retirement community) or dies.
+After you sell your property or is no longer used as your primary residence, you (or your estate) are required to repay the lender for the funds you got from the reverse mortgage as well as interest among other finance charges.

 Do you have a question regarding a mortgage program?